lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 But I am also aware of the main reasons to hide bean mapping code:

-* bean mapping code does not have much added value, no need to have it in the application
+* bean mapping code does not add much value, no need to have it in the application
     - as I explain below, I think this statement is wrong
 * if bean mapping code is not written in source, it can automatically adapt to change
     - true, but I think that using the IDE refactoring capabilities is a better way to adapt to change